What is Florence Italy known for?

 So, with no more delays, let’s examine what is Florence, Italy famous for?

-10 things Florence Italy is known for
+10 things Florence, Italy is known for

 Renaissance

-Florence was the cradle of the Renaissance, but other Italian city-states quickly followed.
+The Renaissance began and thrived in Florence, but other Italian city-states quickly followed.
 Venice, Genoa, Milan, and Rome were also essential in developing this new Era.
 Then, from Italy, it developed to the rest of Europe.

 Medici